sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 > {{fig-lifecycle}} illustrates the steps in the software lifecycle and the relationships among those lifecycle events supported by the four types of SWID and CoSWID tags.
 A detailed description of the four tags types is provided in {{model-concise-swid-tag}}.
 The figure identifies the types of tags that are used in each lifecycle event.

-These tags are used by the process that manage software installations on a target host.
-Thus, these these tags MUST be either made available on the host or to an external software manager when storage is limited on the host.
-In this context, tags are deployed and previously deployed tags that are typically removed (indicated by an "x" prefix) at each lifecycle stage, as follows:
+There are many ways in which software tags might be managed for the host the software is installed on.
+For example, software tags could be made available on the host or to an external software manager when storage is limited on the host.

+In these cases the host or external software manager is responsible for management of the tags, including deployment and removal of the tags as indicated by the above lifecycle.
+Tags are deployed and previously deployed tags that are typically removed (indicated by an "x" prefix) at each lifecycle stage, as follows:

 > - Software Deployment.
 Before the software component is installed (i.e., pre-installation), and while the product is being deployed, a corpus tag provides information about the installation files and distribution media (e.g., CD/DVD, distribution package).

-Corpus tags are not actually deployed on the target system but are intended to support deployment procedures and their dependencies, such as to verify the installation media.
+Corpus tags are not actually deployed on the target system but are intended to support deployment procedures and their dependencies at install-time, such as to verify the installation media.

 > - Software Installation.
 A primary tag will be installed with the software component (or subsequently created) to uniquely identify and describe the software component.
 Supplemental tags are created to augment primary tags with additional site-specific or extended information.
 While not illustrated in the figure, patch tags can also be installed during software installation to provide information about software fixes deployed along with the base software installation.
 > - Software Patching.
 A new patch tag is provided, when a patch is applied to the software component, supplying details about the patch and its dependencies.
 While not illustrated in the figure, a corpus tag can also provide information about the patch installer and patching dependencies that need to be installed before the patch.
 > - Software Upgrading.
 As a software component is upgraded to a new version, new primary and supplemental tags replace existing tags, enabling timely and accurate tracking of updates to software inventory.
 While not illustrated in the figure, a corpus tag can also provide information about the upgrade installer and dependencies that need to be installed before the upgrade.

-Note: Software patching and upgrading differ in an important way.
+Note: In the context of software tagging software patching and updating differ in an important way.
 When installing a patch, a set of file modifications are made to pre-installed software which do not alter the version number or the descriptive metadata of an installed software component.
 An update can also make a set of file modifications, but the version number or the descriptive metadata of an installed software component are changed.

 > - Software Removal.
 Upon removal of the software component, relevant SWID tags are removed.
 This removal event can trigger timely updates to software inventory reflecting the removal of the product and any associated patch or supplemental tags.